patrykpilek/php-for-beginners/README.md

   - Using indexes: make queries faster and order the result set
   - Connect to the database from PHP
   - Query the database form PHP and get the results
+  - Combine PHP and HTML to show a formatted list of article
 - [ ] Multiple Pages in PHP
 - [ ] An Introduction to HTML Forms
 - [ ] Inserting Data Into the Database from PHP